aatack/Qualia/SCRATCH.md

           - An alternative would be for state to call its own child observer, but I don't think that's going to be useful to anyone
             - This might be necessary, in fact, because it needs to pass the modified scope forward to be used by another observer.
 This isn't possible if it simply returns the value directly (the caller wouldn't know that the returned value needs to be used to override the scope's `:state`, so this wouldn't actually be managing the state at all)
             - Final (I think) conclusion: this doesn't need to add any dependencies.
 If the state has changed, it will already be included in the changes passed into this.
 If it's being built for the first time, the child observer will end up being called with a `nil` state anyway
+    - Perhaps call this `persist` instead of `state`, to solidify a verb-y naming convention
   - [ ] `children`
     - Could also be called `manage-children`, `cull`, or something like that
     - Not yet entirely sure what the purpose would be, but it feels intuitively as though something like this will be required